Maciejw52/coolShop/README.md

 # Cool Store README

+## Before Running the app

+Make sure you have followed the guide on [`Setting up the development environment`](https://reactnative.dev/docs/0.73/environment-setup).

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.